 - 1. Employer growth and size the more employers and the larger the employer within a vanpool service area, will result in additional vanpools on the road; - 2.
 Gas prices when gas prices rise, commuters tend to consider vanpooling; - 3.
-Traffic congestion the greater the roadway congestion and commute distance, the more likely commuters will consider vanpooling; and, - 4.
-Employer subsidies should an employer also offer subsidies or benefits to offset the cost to vanpooling, the more likely there will be vanpools formed at that employer.
+Traffic congestion the greater the roadway congestion and commute distance, the more likely commuters will consider vanpooling; and,

+4. Employer subsidies - should an employer also offer subsidies or benefits to offset the cost to vanpooling, the more likely there will be vanpools formed at that employer.

 Early on, the Southern California CTCs recognized that the region's vanpool activity, in general, crosses county lines (RCTC's intra-county vanpools only account for 37% of active vanpools).
 As a result, in 2007 the CTCs agreed that the subsidy will be provided and statistics reported into the NTD, based on where the vanpool's employer resides.
+This employer-based approach also aligns with how the CTCs fulfill rideshare programs and services, thereby serving as a single point of contact for any employers transportation/mobility needs.
 Since the Inland Empire employer market is not as robust as Orange or Los Angeles counties, it is challenging to work with and promote vanpooling in Western Riverside county.
 In addition, one of the largest employers in the RCTC vanpool service area, the County of Riverside, does not participate in VanClub because they have an internal rideshare vehicle program.

-Even with these constraints and obstacles, from July 2019 to January 2021, the vanpool program resulted in:
+Even with these constraints and obstacles, from July 2020 to January 2022, the vanpool program resulted in:

-- 34,684 unlinked passenger trips;
+- 92,077 unlinked passenger trips;

-- 402,833 vanpool miles travelled; and
+- 1,053,899 vanpool miles travelled; and

-- 9,197 vehicle revenue hours.
+- 24,791 vehicle revenue hours.